 Being optimistic does not remove the risk

 Remember, every opportunity has risk involved.
-It’s not a case for removing the risk; it’s a matter of changing our perspective.
+It’s not about removing the risk; it’s a matter of changing our perspective.
 We don’t want to deny that there’s risk involved.
-But we don’t want to see the risk as fearful expectation.
+But we don’t want to see the risk as a fearful expectation of failure or loss either.
 Blind optimism is no better than paralyzing pessimism.

 Asking why something happened introduces logic into the equation.
 This is a great way to destabilize unwanted emotional anchors.
 The more you ask why, the less emotionally rooted the whole experience becomes.
 Past experiences do not determine future results.
 Response patterns can be changed.
 Used correctly, logic can help us to achieve that.

 Our emotions are among our most powerful resource.
-Learning to use reason and logic to direct that power gives us the best possible results.
+Learning to use reason and logic to direct that power gives us the best possible results and the most balanced view of risk.